ho-han-sheng/ho-han-sheng.github.io/content/authors/ho-han-sheng/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Bachelor of Science in Psychology
+    - course: Bachelor of Science (Hons.) in Psychology
       institution: Singapore University of Social Sciences
       year: 2025